Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Here are some key tips you should be aware of before you start designing so that all your hard work pays off:

-- Our optimal file size is less than 1MB, as this contributes to a faster loading time for yourself, your speakers, and your guests when they first enter your event space.
-That being said though, we have had file sizes greater than this, that have not created significant issues, but please keep your file size as small as possible to create the best experience
+- Our maximum file size is 4MB, as this contributes to a faster loading time for yourself, your speakers, and your guests when they first enter your event space.

-- Here are some tips to reducing file size you can keep a note of as you design:
+- Here are some tips for reducing file size you can keep a note of as you design:

 - Lots of elements and small items will contribute to a larger file size and slower load times, so cut back on any unnecessary elements